WeiShaoD/neuroimage-menu/docs/source/CONN/CONN_menu.rst

 which includes both creating correlation maps for each voxel of the brain, and generating connectomes that visualize the strength of the connectivity between different regions.

-Previous tutorial
-^^^^^^^^^^^^^^^^^
+CONN with SPM
+^^^^^^^^^^^^^

-Before going on, you may want to work through the SPM tutorials.
-These will introduce you to Matlab and SPM, which you will need to run the CONN toolbox.
+Before going on, you may want to work through the SPM if you are not familier with SPM.
+You can check the previous main course SPM, it will introduce you to Matlab and SPM, which you will need to run the CONN toolbox.
 Note that SPM is a prerequisite for the CONN toolbox, meaning that you will need to download and install SPM before you can use CONN.
-The rest of the tutorials in the SPM module aren’t required, although a better understanding of how SPM preprocesses fMRI data will prepare you to use the CONN toolbox.
+And the rest of content in the SPM module aren’t required, although a better understanding of how SPM preprocesses fMRI data will prepare you to use the CONN toolbox.